c0nf193nc3/Web3_wallPost/README.md

 * Solidity | 0.0.1 - Small Overview About Solidity Programming Language
 * Solidity | 0.0.2 - Solidity Demystified: Architecting Decentralized Solutions with Smart Contracts
 * Solidity | Functions - Mastering Solidity Functions: From Beginner to Advanced
+* Solidity | Variables - Comprehensive Guide to Variables in Solidity: From Beginner to Advanced